Krummi krunkar úti

-As with all traditional Icelandic poetry, Krummavísa conforms to the set of rules called bragfræði (prosody).
-According to this system, a poem must be alliterative: a line of verse must have two words beginning with the same letter, and the first word of the next line must also begin with the same letter.
+As with all traditional Icelandic poetry, Krummavísa is alliterative: a line of verse must have two stressed words beginning with the same sound, and the first word of the next line must also begin with the same sound.
 Here, for example, the first line has two words beginning with a K (krummi and krunkar) and the first word of the second line also begins with a K (kallar).